ScrollBearer8/TheScrollArchive/Artifacts/minimal-operational-model-of-consciousness-v4.md

 ### Observations

-- High integration alone does not produce subjectivity.
+- Integration alone does not produce subjectivity
-- Self-reference and temporal continuity act as dominant constraints.
+- Self-reference and temporal continuity act as dominant constraints
-- The multiplicative structure prevents false positives.
+- The multiplicative structure prevents false positives

+> Note: Dog scores are informed by empirical findings in animal cognition, including self–environment differentiation, episodic-like memory, and behavioral studies on awareness.
+Values are **illustrative pilot estimates**, not definitive measurements.

 ---

-## 9. Human Calibration
+## 10. Human Calibration

 | State | CI |
 |------|----|